As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 Residents on the West Coast have for years dealt with the new realities of wildfire season, which tends to intensify in the fall when winds are high, the landscape is at its driest and before seasonal rainy seasons begin.
 In November 2018, smoke from the deadly Camp Fire flowed into the Bay Area, causing people to stock up on N95 masks and air purifiers.
 Last year, the Kincade Fire in Sonoma County just north of the Bay Area triggered the same behavior.

-It has become an annual normality for residents in California, Oregon and Washington states: A week or two of smoke associated with a raging fire.
+It has become an annual normality for residents in California, Oregon and Washington state: A week or two of smoke associated with a raging fire.
 Many already have some supplies and know what to do from past years.

 This year is more difficult in many ways.
 Fire season came earlier than usual after an unusual lightning storm sparked many of the fires in California in mid-August.
 It’s also more widespread.
 At least 25 fires are burning in California and 29 in Oregon, according to officials.
 The pandemic has added complications, with breathable indoor spaces like offices, malls or movie theaters still largely off limits.